ausgerechnet/spheroscope/library/guidelines.md

 - They will stay in the EU (*stay* technically implies an existing membership, but in this case is read as an action rather than membership)
 - I left the band (leaving = action resulting in membership rather than membership per se)
 - She joined the group (joining = action rather than membership)
+- the EU slave nations Germany and France (57)
+- star economist Thomas Pickety (57)
+- The Times' Jane Smith (57)

 # 25 Universal Quantification [!] #
 - ENTITY is / does something